 However, with an abundance of land, sunny weather and high wind speeds, Egypt is seeking to capitalize on its prime location for renewable energy projects.
-The nation is considered a "sun belt", with between 2,000kWh/m2/ year and 3,000kWh/m2/year of direct solar radiation.
+It is considered a "sun belt" country, with between 2,000kWh/ m^2 /year and 3,000kWh/ m^2 /year of direct solar radiation.
 It also enjoys excellent wind along the Gulf of Suez, with an average speed of 10.5m/s, and the Government has allocated 7,845km2 in the Gulf of Suez region and the Nile banks to implement additional wind energy projects.